J1149/j1149.github.io/developers/pai_core_apis/remote_procedure_calls.md

 error: {"code": -8, "message": "Block height out of range"}
 ```

-Starting in PAI Core version 0.7.0, the RPC interface supports request
+The RPC interface supports request
 batching as described in [version 2.0 of the JSON-RPC
 specification][JSON-RPC request batching].
 To initiate multiple
 RPC requests within a single HTTP request, a client can `POST` a JSON array